cocos/cocos-docs/en/concepts/scene/shadow.md

 Cocos Creator currently supports **hard sampler (HARD mode)**, **4x sampler (SOFT mode)**, **9x sampler (SOFT_2X mode)**.
 The larger the magnification, the larger the sampling area and the more softer the shadow edges.

-#### AutoAdapt Adaptive Shadow Calculation
+#### FixedArea Shadow Calculation

-AutoAdapt adaptive shadow calculation automatically calculates the extent of shadow generation in the lightView and the proximity of the shadow camera.
+Without FixedArea mode on, shadows in the viewport are calculated using the same cropping process and camera calculations as in CSM, based on camera orientation and position.
+With FixedArea mode on, the extent of shadow generation is controlled by manually setting the properties.

 ## Support dynamic batching to improve performance